-D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?If yes, what is the minimum number of credits and the upper sector of the sector
+D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?

+resnman?

-If yes, what is the minimum number of credits and the unit of measure?
+f yes, what is the minimum number of credits and the unit

+nineasure:

 D5 Indicate all items required of transfer students to apply for admission: